forem/forem/docs/contributing/forem.md

 # Contributing to Forem

-We expect contributors to abide by our underlying [code of conduct](https://dev.to/code-of-conduct).
+We expect contributors to abide by our underlying [Code of Conduct](https://dev.to/code-of-conduct).
 All discussions about this project must be respectful and harassment-free.

 Remember that communication is the lifeblood of any Open Source project.
 We are